Your Soul and Sustenance

 Let's go beyond in quest of

 Siir is a Turkish word, which means poem.
 The concept of Siir has been derived from a philosophical belief which means ‘secret of the heart that connects us to the divine’.
 A secret that takes one through an intense and rich journey of experiences unfolding through time such as, love, attention, gratitude, and mindfulness.
-Except from the divine concept, Siir also holds different meaning in different language.
-Among those, the Turkish use of the word Siir is noteworthy because it indicates a
+Siir is a platform that grew out of a passion to share the fundamentals of mindful living to nurture health and well-being to live a fulfilling life through mindful food and blossom the inborn potential in every being.
+In a hectic pace of life, allow us to weave joy and wellbeing through mindful food into your life.

 The tone of our morning will determine the tone of our whole day.
 So, it’s time to start planning accordingly.
 When we form healthy habitual behaviors for the morning, we simply set our day up for success.
 Starting the morning with meditation is a great way to start the day on the right foot.
 We reserve 35 minutes in the morning for our meditation.
 We would just breathe and keep counting our breaths.
 Meanwhile, we keep listening to mindful music for better effect.
 We believe that it includes positive affirmations to help energize and motivate us to face any challenges ahead in a day and surely reflects on our success.
 If we want to cultivate positive habits, then we may need to put some intentional effort into forming them until they become our second nature.